Çankırı: Agriculture

 Various agricultural produce, including wheat, corn, beans, and apples is grown in the farms and fields.

 Industry

 Most industry is concentrated near the Çankırı city center and the town of Korgun.
 Other towns included in the larger industrial area of the city are Şabanözü, Çerkeş, Ilgaz, Kurşunlu, and Yapraklı.

 Education

-Çankırı is home to Çankırı Karatekin University, which was founded in 2007.
+Higher education in the city is provided primarily by Çankırı Karatekin University, a public university established in 2007.
+The university offers undergraduate and postgraduate programmes through numerous faculties, institutes and vocational schools and has become one of the city's leading educational institutions.

+Archaeology

+The area around Çankırı has yielded archaeological and palaeontological discoveries spanning millions of years.
+Excavations at the nearby Çorakyerler fossil locality have uncovered numerous Late Miocene animal fossils, making the site one of Turkey's most important palaeontological areas.

+The wider region was inhabited during antiquity and formed part of ancient Paphlagonia, later coming under the control of the Kingdom of Pontus, Galatia, the Roman Empire and the Byzantine Empire.